SU2C Scientific Research Teams

 - SU2C-St. Baldrick’s Pediatric Cancer Dream Team: Immunogenomics to Create New Therapies for High-Risk Childhood Cancers

-- SU2C-CRI Dream Team: Immune Checkpoint Blockade and Adoptive Cell Transfer in Cancer Therapy
+- SU2C-CRI Dream Team: Immunologic Checkpoint Blockade and Adoptive Cell Transfer in Cancer Therapy

 - SU2C-PCF2 Dream Team: Targeting Adaptive Pathways in Metastatic Treatment-Resistant Prostate Cancer